Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Introduction

 Meantime, a break-through new theory -- coined Localisation Landscape Theory (LLT) \cite{Marcel2012, FnM2014, FnM2016, FnM2016b, part1, part2, part3} -- was developed recently, completely revolutionising the field.
 It allows for intuitive and transparent new insights into the physics, as well as a practical, efficient way of performing calculations.
 To give a brief overview, this theory relies on the construction of a function, the localisation landscape, which governs all the low-energy, localised physics.
 One can treat finite problems so that boundary effects are accounted for, and yet push the algorithms to very large system sizes, where alternative methods are completely impractical.
 The validity of this theory is not restricted to a specific noise type, making it widely applicable to a range of problems.
-An effective potential can be constructed, such that quantum interference effects can be captured instead by quantum tunnelling through this effective potential.
+An effective potential can be constructed, such that quantum interference effects can be captured instead by quantum tunnelling through this effective potential (but this is restricted to low energies, as we shall show).
 One can predict the main regions of existence (referred to as ``domains'') of the low-energy localised eigenstates, reconstruct the eigenstates on these domains, as well as compute the associated energy eigenvalues.
-Thus, Anderson localisation can be fully reinterpreted in this picture, including the energy dependence of the localisation length.
+Thus, Anderson localisation can be fully reinterpreted in this picture, including the energy dependence of the localisation length (so far, qualitatively).
 Very recently, LLT has been used to support an experimental study of Anderson localisation \cite{LLT2018}.
-Localisation landscape theory is a very young theory; in this article, we will somewhat advance it, as well as demonstrate how it may be used to make qualitative predictions for realistic experiments.
+Localisation landscape theory is a very young theory; in this article, we will somewhat advance it, clarify its limitations, and help link its predictions to realistic experiments.

 In this regard, to date, the vast majority of experiments on Anderson localisation with cold atoms have examined the density profiles of wavefunctions expanding into a disordered potential (usually speckle), using the variance to quantify the size of the cloud (e.g.~\cite{Inguscio2008, Inguscio2015, Aspect2005, Aspect2010, Aspect2012}).
 The exception is the recent study \cite{BS}, where the authors chose to allow their wavefunction to \textit{transmit} through a region filled with random scatterers.
 A dumbbell geometry was chosen, in line with earlier work \cite{Eckel2016, Edwards2016, Esslinger2012, Esslinger2012b}, and the atomtronic LCR model suggested in these papers was employed to analyse the data.
 With the appearance of new experimental approaches, there is a need for a better theoretical description of such scenarios.
 Here we will show that indeed much can be learned from a transmissive experiment, but we will advocate a different key observable, proportional to the quantum-mechanical transmission coefficient through the disordered potential.